offalynne/Input/docs/10.0/Functions-(Device).md

 Returns the current value being emitted from a binding for a gamepad.
 If the device isn't connected or isn't a gamepad then this function returns 0.
 This function will return 0 on platforms where the library does not support gamepads.

+!> Note that Input does not use GameMaker's [gamepad axis deadzones](https://manual.gamemaker.io/lts/en/GameMaker_Language/GML_Reference/Game_Input/GamePad_Input/gamepad_set_axis_deadzone.htm).
+As such this function will return a raw analogue value if `GMConstant` represents an axis for the indicated `gamepadIndex`.

 <!-- tabs:end -->

 &nbsp;